igamenovoer/lanren-ai/components/vscode/README.md

   1. Download the VS Code installer from the China CDN (or from the official site, which may redirect to a regional CDN).
   2. Run the installer silently:
      ```powershell
-     .\VSCodeUserSetup-*.exe /VERYSILENT /NORESTART /MERGETASKS="!runcode,addtopath"
+     .\VSCodeUserSetup-*.exe /VERYSILENT /NORESTART /MERGETASKS="!runcode,addcontextmenufiles,addcontextmenufolders,addtopath"
      ```
 - Our `install-comp` script will:
-  - Prefer `winget install -e --id Microsoft.VisualStudioCode` with an appropriate `/override` to ensure non-interactive install and PATH integration, for example:
+  - Prefer `winget install -e --id Microsoft.VisualStudioCode` with an appropriate `/override` to ensure non-interactive install, Explorer context menus, and PATH integration, for example:
     ```powershell
-    winget install --force Microsoft.VisualStudioCode --override '/VERYSILENT /SP- /MERGETASKS="!runcode,addtopath"'
+    winget install --force Microsoft.VisualStudioCode --override '/VERYSILENT /SP- /MERGETASKS="!runcode,addcontextmenufiles,addcontextmenufolders,addtopath"'
     ```
-  - If `winget` does not expose the required options in a given environment, fall back to downloading the installer and running it with `/MERGETASKS="!runcode,addtopath"` so that:
+  - If `winget` does not expose the required options in a given environment, fall back to downloading the installer and running it with `/MERGETASKS="!runcode,addcontextmenufiles,addcontextmenufolders,addtopath"` so that:
+    - “Open with Code” appears in the file and folder context menus.
     - VS Code is added to `PATH`.
   - When a direct download is required, use the China CDN first when appropriate, then fall back to `https://code.visualstudio.com/Download`.
   - Respect `--proxy / -Proxy` and `--from-official` (forcing direct use of `code.visualstudio.com`).